Fresh-Quail/Fit-Tracker/README.md

 * Jerry Xiao: jexiao8211
 * Emil Ekambaram: Lime029

-⋅⋅⋅Shared the role of Backend/Frontend Developer among all group members ⋅⋅⋅Created an accompanying technical report of the project including:
+⋅⋅⋅ Shared the role of Backend/Frontend Developer among all group members ⋅⋅⋅ Created an accompanying technical report of the project including:
 ⋅⋅⋅⋅⋅⋅ * DevOps Pipeline Specification
 ⋅⋅⋅⋅⋅⋅ * Architecture and Design Specifications
 ⋅⋅⋅⋅⋅⋅ * Historical burndown chart and historical cumulative flow